rockettheme/docs/Docs/joomla/templates/acacia/demo_module_6.md

 :	1. **RokSprocket Tabs** [30%, 9%, se]

 We used a **RokSprocket** module with the **Tabs** layout to make up this area of the front page.
-You'll find the settings used in our demo below.
+You will find the settings used in our demo below.

 ### Details